fizt656/safar/README.md

 - **Visualize**: Type 'visualize' to see what this cosmic madness looks like.
 - **Rage Quit**: Just kidding, type 'quit' to exit (but why would you?).

+## 🎨 Choose Your Reality Painter

+- **Replicate API**: For when you want your cosmic visions served fresh from the cloud.
+Perfect for those who like their realities with a side of internet.
+- **Local Stable Diffusion**: Keep your hallucinations close to home.
+Ideal for the "I don't trust the cloud with my interdimensional travel plans" crowd.

 ## 🤝 Join the Cosmic Crew

 Got ideas?
 Bugs?
 A theory about the meaning of life?
 We want it all!
 Contribute and become part of the Safar legend.